Many More Maps

 Stop 11 – The Fitzwilliam Museum

 The Fitzwilliam Museum is easily the best museum in Cambridge!
-It houses over half a million historical objects and art pieces, so it’s easy to spend half a day here without getting bored.
+It houses over half a million historical objects and art pieces, so you could even spend half a day here without getting bored.

 If you’re visiting Cambridge when it’s raining, the Fitzwilliam is my top recommendation for the perfect place to shelter from the weather whilst learning at the same time.